danman113/todo/README.md

 # todo
 A simple MVC todo app for a job interview.

-To start, run node node server.js with a working mongodb database running
+To start, run node server.js with a working mongodb database running